 During the school day, we emphasize and reward positive behavior.
-"High Five" slips will be given to students or whole classes who have been emulating the components of the High Five expectations in the classroom, hallway, cafeteria, or playground.
-Students whose "High Five" slips have been chosen during a weekly drawing will be rewarded with a tangible item or an honor, such as a lunch with the building administrators.
+Recognition slips will be given to students and/or whole classes who have been emulating the components of the PBIS systems in the classroom, hallway, cafeteria, or playground.

-"Cool Muhl" Award - Throughout the school year, students who demonstrate social and academic characteristics that exemplify growth of expectations may be nominated by a staff member for this award.
-Cool Muhl character traits include but are not limited to respect, responsibility, honesty, kindness, fairness, and citizenship.
+- MEC "Cool Muhl" Award - Throughout the school year, students who demonstrate social and academic characteristics that exemplify growth of expectations may be nominated by a staff member for this award.
+Cool Muhl character traits include but are not limited to respect, responsibility, honesty, kindness, fairness, and citizenship. - Cole Student of the Month Award Teachers nominate students based on social academic achievement in the classroom that exemplify CE Cole expectations of respect, responsibility, kindness, honesty, and citizenship.